jeyanthit/MLKeyProjects/README.md

 	•	Identifying safe loans with decision trees
 	•	Modeling & Clustering text data with k-means

-#### Summary of all the above Projects - (Docs/Machine Learning Key Projects Summary.odt)
+#### Documentation Summary of all the above Projects - (Docs/Machine Learning Key Projects Summary.odt)

 #### Each Project has its own folder and each folder is structured as below:
 	    •	Code –  Source code for each project - consists of python files and any reference files.
 	    •	Data  - Data used in the project (Since the data files are huge, its uplaoded as .gl files)
-	    •	Docs -  Contains summary document for each project
+	    •	Docs -  Documentation for each project
 	    •	README.md

  ### Technologies: